Have you considered updating your boat emergency kit? You never know when an emergency situation can come calling!

 It’s small size allows several to fit easily into any emergency bag.
 Additionally, the design of the ResQLink means it can even be clipped onto lifejackets.
 Consider carrying one for each boat member.
 Because, this improves your chances of being rescued quickly.
 Especially if you become separated in the water.

 Emergency Mylar Thermal Blanket

-Mylar Thermal Blankets are excellent for all emergency marine situations, as they can be packed easily and provide much-needed warmth if you find yourself stranded in cold weather.
-Air temperature on the water is significantly cooler than land temperatures so having one of these around while you are out fishing in the middle of the sea can prove to be a lifesaver.
-These blankets are often called ‘space blankets’ for their futuristic appearance and Mylar material that resembles aluminum foil.
+Mylar Thermal Blankets are excellent for all emergency marine situations.
+They can be packed easily and provide much-needed warmth if you find yourself stranded in cold weather.
+Air temperature on the water is significantly cooler than land temperatures.
+So having one of these around while you are out fishing in the middle of the sea can prove to be a lifesaver.
+These blankets are often called ‘space blankets’ for their futuristic appearance.

 If you don’t need to stay warm, there are other ways you can put this thermal blanket to good use.
 As a waterproof object, it can serve as storage for electronic gadgets that can become damaged by saline water.
-It also possesses a shiny appearance which helps to reflect light and can be used as a signaling object during distress situations.
+It also possesses a shiny appearance which can be used as a signaling object during distress situations.

 If you don’t like mylar blankets, I know of a small camping blanket that is almost as lightweight and much neater.

 There are few inventions in the world that can are handier than duct tape.